 Summary regarding 1 John 3:1a: This scripture emphasizes that it is because of the love of God the Father that He adopts as His children every person who genuinely trusts in His only natural Son, Jesus Christ, as their Savior.

 The scriptures that we have cited leave no reasonable doubt that all genuine Christians (i.e., people who have confessed their sins to God, sincerely repented for their sins, and – most importantly – trusted in Jesus Christ as their Savior) are adopted children of God.
-There is no scripture in the New Testament that indicates anyone else is a child of God, although God loves every person, as indicated in John 3:16.
+There is no scripture in the New Testament that indicates anyone else is a child of God, although God loves every person (see John 3:16).
 Jews and other Israelites may think they also are children of God, but New Testament scriptures indicate that they are children of God only if they have trusted in Jesus Christ as their Savior.

 [If you would like to learn how to become an adopted child of God, click on “What Must a Person Do to Be Assured of Eternal Salvation?,” which explains what is necessary to become a Christian and, as a result, a child of God.]